daknob/eldim/cmd/decrypt/README.md

 # eldim decypt tool

-The `decrypt` tool of eldim is used to decrypt data that have been encrypted during upload.
+The `decrypt` tool of eldim is used to decrypt data that have been encrypted during upload, of all versions of eldim prior to v0.6.0 that use the TripleSec encryption algorithm.
 It cannot download data from the various backends, it reads the files from the local file system, so you need to download them before using it.
+For all files encrypted with eldim version v0.6.0 or later, you need to use [age](https://age-encryption.org/) and its tools to decrypt.

 ## Usage
 Using `decrypt` is really simple.
 After you have the `decrypt` binary, just